-Another omnichannel retail strategy that can be adapted narrows down to promotions in the form of carousel advertisements that help offer personalized user experience.
-Such recommendations can follow from tracking the customer behavior by linking their social media logins used for both website and social media accounts.
+Another omnichannel strategy is promotions in the form of carousel advertisements that help offer personalized user experience.
+Such recommendations can be offered by tracking customer behavior by linking their social media logins for websites and social media accounts such as Facebook.
 What next, persuade your customers to buy there and then through Facebook Messenger instead of redirecting them to your website.

 5. Cashierless Checkouts Should Gain Momentum

 Amazon is winning the game when it comes to implementing the omnichannel strategy.
 An example of one such disruption is their introduction of Amazon Go, which is one of a kind cashierless checkout system at their brick-and-mortar grocery stores.

 They have simply moved one step ahead by eliminating the obligation to stand in queues for billing.
 This is the best omnichannel marketing solution while adding on to the digital customer experience.
 Have a look.